cjbarre/macroscope/journal.md

+10-29-2019

+A reverse proxy webserver has been added to the ecosystem via nginx.
+Postgrest sits behind the webserver now.
+A barebones swagger ui has been added to the ecosystem behind the webserver as well.
+Postgrest is accessed at /api and swagger ui is at /api/doc.
+INGRESS_HOST has been added to the .env file.
+This is for production environments, so that the swagger ui docs will direct sample api requests to the correct location.
+An nginx configuration file has been added in the webserver directory.
+A private production installation has been published to macroscope.cameronbarre.com.

 10-23-2019

 The project is minimally functional.
 It's currently structured as a docker compose application with a postgres container for data storage and an init container.